 ◘ Fig. H-11 In Colchis, tea (Camellia sinensis), a plant of cool-humid tropical regions, is also grown as a sign of lack of prolonged and severe frosts in winter (photos: Rafiqpoor).

-◘ Fig. H-12 Climate diagrams of Rize as an example of the mild climate of the Colchis and the Hyrcanian forests in the south of the Caspian Sea (Rasht).
+◘ Fig. H-12 Climate diagrams of Rize as an example of the mild climate of the Colchis and the Hyrcanian forests in the S of the Caspian Sea (Rasht).

-◘ Fig. H-13 Hymenophyllaceae skin ferns occur in the ever-humid forests of Batumi on the eastern Black Sea in Colchis (Georgia) (Photo: Rafiqpoor).
+◘ Fig. H-13 Hymenophyllaceae skin ferns occur in the ever-humid forests of Batumi on the eastern Black Sea in Colchis (Georgia) (photo: Rafiqpoor).

 4. Humid subzonobiome on the eastern sides of the continents